 This innovative approach is a world first.
 It offers the citizens of Cameroon the benefits of having an identity card which cannot be questioned.

 Robust enough to resist intensive usage and extreme climates, polycarbonate is the most reliable and secure material for IDs.
-It is now available with color photo thanks to Gemalto Color in PC card solution.
+It is now available with color photo thanks to Gemalto Color Laser Shield card solution.

 They are fitted with a